Note

 Admin controls for the agent host tenant

-Multitenant mode is governed in the Power Platform Admin Center (PPAC).
-Host tenant admins have the ability to prevent makers from enabling multitenant mode for agents.
+Power Platform Admin Center (PPAC) governs multitenant mode.
+Host tenant admins can prevent makers from enabling multitenant mode for agents.
 Admins for the host tenant can navigate to the tenant isolation area in PPAC, which is off by default.
 When you turn on tenant isolation, the tenant is isolated and you can't use multitenant mode.
 If admins want to allow only a select set of tenants to establish connections to or from their tenant, they can turn on tenant isolation, and use the allow list feature to specify those tenants for inbound and outbound.
-For more information, see Cross-tenant inbound and outbound restrictions
+For more information, see Cross-tenant inbound and outbound restrictions.

 If tenant isolation is on, multitenant mode isn't available in Copilot Studio.